strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

   Followed by forcing the election of the preferred leader, this can be used to change the leadership of a given partition.
 * Moving data from one volume to another on the same broker.
   This is necessary prior to removing a volume from JBOD storage.
-  (To utilise a newly added JBOD volume it's more convenient to perform a global rebalance using `KafkaRebalance` once the volume has been added).
+  (To utilise a newly added JBOD volume it's probably more convenient to perform a global rebalance using `KafkaRebalance` once the volume has been added).

-In the rest of this post we'll dive into how the tool works, and then go through some examples base on these use cases.
+In the rest of this post we'll dive into how the tool works, and then go through some examples based on these use cases.

 ## Tool modes